Out of the Furnace: Box office

 Out of the Furnace was the only new film to receive a wide release in the U.S. on December 6, 2013, and earned an estimated $1.8 million on its opening day.
 The film took in an estimated $5.3 million over its opening weekend.
 The film came in third behind the animated Disney film Frozen, which brought in $31.6 million, and The Hunger Games: Catching Fire, which had $27 million in ticket sales that weekend.
 Relativity Media had pre-sold the film to foreign distributors for $16 million, which offset its costs.

 Critical response

-On Rotten Tomatoes, the film has an average approval rating of 54% based on 196 reviews and an average rating of 5.91/10.
+On Rotten Tomatoes, the film has an average approval rating of 53% based on 197 reviews, and an average rating of 5.91/10.
 The general consensus for the site says: "While it may not make the most of its incredible cast, Out of the Furnace is still so packed with talent that it's hard to turn away."
-The film holds a score of 63 (indicating "generally favorable reviews") out of 100 on Metacritic, based on 40 critics.
+Metacritic gave the film a weighted average score of 63 out of 100 based on 40 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.